 Applicants to the Supported Progression Programme must fulfil our strict eligibility criteria.
 Application forms must be fully completed and submitted to us.

 - Applicants must be in Year 12 or equivalent.

-- Applicants must be attending a state school or college in the North East, Cumbria or West Yorkshire (please see our website for a full list of eligible schools/postcodes).
+- Applicants must be attending a state school or college in the North East, Cumbria or Yorkshire (please see our website for a full list of eligible schools/postcodes).

 We are looking for applicants meeting all or most of these criteria:

 - will be the first generation in their family to attend university

 - have achieved at least 5 As or A*s at GCSE or equivalent (including a strong level of achievement at GCSE for relevant subjects).

 - are taking subjects in relation to the subject stream they are applying for (we advise students to research subject specific entry requirements on our website (below) prior to application)